-A Dec.
-9 Senate Subcommittee on Education & the American Family hearing on advancing workforce development featured the positive work being done to close skills gaps and get people into living-wage jobs.
+The Senate Subcommittee on Education and the American Family held a hearing Tuesday on advancing workforce development that featured work being done to close skills gaps and get people into living-wage jobs.

-But there also was talk about the need for more investments in career and technical education (CTE) and concern was voiced about the transfer of oversight of career and technical education (CTE) programs from the U.S. Department of Education (ED) to the Department of Labor (DOL).
+But there also was talk about the need for more investments in career and technical education (CTE), and concern was voiced about the Trump administration’s recent transfer of oversight of CTE programs from the U.S. Education Department (ED) to the Department of Labor (DOL).

 Agility in Alabama